opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 * `disable_bucket_ownership_validation` (Optional) : Boolean - If set to true, then the S3 Source will not attempt to validate that the bucket is owned by the expected account.
 The only expected account is the same account which owns the SQS queue.
 Defaults to `false`.

-* `delete_on_read` (Optional) : Boolean - If set to true, then the S3 Source will attempt to delete S3 objects after all the events from the S3 object are successfully acknowledged by all sinks. `acknowledgments` should be enabled for deleting S3 objects.
+* `delete_s3_objects_on_read` (Optional) : Boolean - If set to true, then the S3 Scan will attempt to delete S3 objects after all the events from the S3 object are successfully acknowledged by all sinks. `acknowledgments` should be enabled for deleting S3 objects.
 Defaults to `false`.

 ### <a name="s3_select_configuration">S3 Select Configuration</a>